Sign In / Sign Out

 While the study of how we come to understand our own gender and the influence gender has on our lives has been central to the study of human psychology for decades, nearly all research to date has focused on people who experience “typical” gender identity (gender identity that aligns with one's sex).
 In this talk, Dr. Olson talked about her recent work exploring gender representation, gender development, and mental health in an increasingly visible group of children—transgender youth—for whom gender and sex collide.
 She discussed how her findings influence existing conceptualizations of childhood gender development as well as larger political discussions concerning transgender youth.

-DISI researchers conduct interdisciplinary research designed to build cutting edge knowledge that reflects the strengths and assets of diverse children, youth, and families and that result from contact with diverse groups.
-DISI collaborators focus on topics related to disparities, inequities in access to resources, intergroup relations, social identity, and adjustment across the lifespan and social contexts.
+DISI researchers are engaged in interdisciplinary research designed to build cutting edge knowledge in areas related to diversity and inclusion – broadly defined.
+DISI researchers focus on topics related to disparities, inequities in access to resources, intergroup relations, social identity, and adjustment across the lifespan and social contexts.
+They are dedicated to mentoring the next generation of scholars in their areas of expertise.

 Central to DISI's collective efforts is the translation of knowledge, in the form of evidence-informed and evidence-based solutions.
 Solutions are designed with the needs of practitioners in mind.
-They are intended to build capacity among those who have contact with diverse children, youth, and families and to directly benefit children, youth, and families themselves.
+They are intended to build capacity among those who have contact with diverse children, youth, families and communities.